Living with Nature in the City: What Research Has to Offer

 Program:

-• 11:00-11:25 a.m. – Louise Eydoux (CEFE, Montpellier): "The effects of de-impermeabilization on soil biodiversity"
+• 11:00–11:25 a.m. – Louise Eydoux (CEFE, Montpellier): “The Effects of Soil De-sealing on Soil Biodiversity”

-• 11:25-11:50 Benoit Pujol (CRIOBE, Perpignan): "Weeds to the rescue"
+• 11:25–11:50 a.m.
+Benoit Pujol (CRIOBE, Perpignan): “Weeds to the Rescue”

 • 11:50 a.m.–12:15 p.m. – Simon Lacombe (CEFE, Montpellier): “The European otter is back in France: Pressures and presence in urban areas.”

-• 12:15 p.m.–12:30 p.m. – General discussion
+• 12:15–12:30 p.m. – General discussion

-Summaries of presentations:
+Abstracts of the presentations:

-Benoit Pujol: "Weeds to the rescue"
+Benoit Pujol: “Weeds to the Rescue

 Simon Lacombe: “The European otter is back in France: Pressure and presence in urban areas.”

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of theUM calendarUM email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.